Exploring usability of Reddit in data science and knowledge processing: Analysis and findings

 \subsection{Analysis of topic, methods and technology}

+Topics, methods and technologies are key to answer RQ1 and RQ2.
+These were extracted manually from the collected papers.
+They are summarized in Figures \ref{fig:topics_histogram}, \ref{fig:methods_histogram} and \ref{fig:technologies_histogram}.

-Topics and methods, used in studies, are summarized in subfigures of Figure~\ref{fig:topics_methods_histogram}.
-Top subfigure of Figure~\ref{fig:topics_methods_histogram} shows that the most popular research topics is \textit{conversation}, which matches the fact that Reddit is a discussion forum.
-Due to the timing of our work (overlapping with COVID-19 pandemic), the second most common topic is \textit{COVID}.
+Figures~\ref{fig:topics_histogram} and~\ref{fig:methods_histogram} show clearly that the most popular research topic is \textit{conversation}, which matches the fact that Reddit is a discussion forum.
+Due to the timing of this work (overlapping with the COVID-19 pandemic), the second most common topic is \textit{COVID} (see Figure~\ref{fig:topics_histogram}).

-Since Reddit consists of text discussions, it is not surprising that the two most common methods in Reddit-related research are text embeddings, used in text processing, and networks, used for social network analysis.
-Note that ``network'' (graph) and ``neural network'' are separate terms.
-Regarding technologies, over 45\% of studies used Pushshift~\cite{baumgartner2020pushshift} for Reddit data extraction, and over 35\% applied BERT\cite{devlin2018bert} embedding (and its variations) for NLP.
+Since Reddit consists mostly of text-based discussions, it is not surprising that the two most common methods, in Reddit-related research, are \textit{text embeddings}, used in text processing, and \textit{networks}, used for social network analysis.
+Note that, in the reported results, ``network'' (understood as a graph) and ``neural network'' are separate terms.